-The Azure Cmdlet Reference provides information about Windows PowerShell modules that help you to automate your Microsoft Azure tasks.
-This reference includes information about the Windows PowerShell modules for Azure, including system requirements, download links, and configurations tasks.
-It also includes cmdlet help for the cmdlets and functions in Windows PowerShell modules for Azure.
+The Azure Cmdlet Reference provides information about Azure PowerShell modules that help you to automate your Microsoft Azure tasks.
+This reference includes information about the Azure PowerShell 1.0 and Azure PowerShell 0.9.8, including system requirements, download links, and configurations tasks.
+This reference also includes cmdlet help for the cmdlets and functions in Azure PowerShell modules.

-To learn about the cmdlets in the Azure modules, see these topics:
+To learn about the cmdlets in the Azure modules, see the following topics:

-Windows PowerShell modules for Azure are not included in Windows.
-Before you can use the cmdlets in the modules, you need to download each module and set up your environment so you can connect to Azure from Windows Powershell.
+Azure PowerShell modules are not included in the Windows operating system.
+Before you can use the cmdlets in the modules, download the modules you want to use and set up your environment so you can connect to Azure by using the Azure PowerShell console.
 For instructions, see the page for each module.

 Azure modules are updated frequently.
 If you notice that the online cmdlet help includes cmdlets or parameters that are not in your module, download and install the latest version of the module.
 To find the version of your module, type:

 For sample scripts that can help you automate some of the common tasks in Azure, see the Windows Azure Script Center.

 For general information about installing, learning, using, and customizing Windows PowerShell, see Scripting with Windows PowerShell.

 Azure PowerShell 1.0 Preview Modules

 To use Azure Resource Manager and Azure Service Manager in Azure PowerShell 1.0 Preview, install the modules as described in the following topics: